 There are many benefits to each of these types of employment that can be customized to each individual and your situation.

-Most staffing agencies provide standard benefits that are typically provided with a permanent staff job, however, with contract staffing you have more flexibility and choices on where you do work.
-Some utilize contract staffing for the variety of learning experiences, the resume building, the opportunity to travel across the country, or for the increase in pay opportunities.
-Contract staffing offers a variety of positions to choose from allowing individuals to flex employment to their lives.
+Most staffing agencies provide standard benefits that are typically provided with a permanent staff job, however, with contract staffing you have more flexibility and choices regarding where you work.
+Some utilize contract staffing for the variety of learning experiences, resume building, the opportunity to travel across the country, or for the increase in pay opportunities.
+Contract staffing offers a variety of positions to choose from, allowing individuals to flex employment to their lives.

 When looking for a new opportunity it is important to evaluate not only the type of position but the pros and cons of each position.
 A nurse who wants longevity and a chance to grow within a facility might not feel at home in a per diem assignment and a nurse who is looking for a chance to travel and live in various locations would find themselves most happy in a travel position.
 If you are a nurse who is looking for a new opportunity, we are happy to help.

 To help make this tax season less frustrating for travel nurses, we’ve gathered six tips for the 2023 tax season.
 Read on to find out how to make your 2022 tax filings simpler and understand topics like travel nurse tax homes.

 Adjusting to Your Next Travel Nursing Assignment: 5 Tips

 As a travel nurse, being away from home, or not having a permanent home, and thrust into a new environment can be a lot to handle.
 Thankfully, there are many ways to make the transition a bit easier.

 3 In-Demand Healthcare Careers (2022 List)

 With Covid behind us, healthcare positions are still in high demand!
 Here are the top three in-demand healthcare careers along with their benefits and challenges.